1031 Exchange Property: Legally Defer Taxes

 How long do I have to hold my property before a 1031 exchange?

 The IRS does not impose an absolute minimum holding period.
-However, case law generally recommends a two-year holding period to demonstrate an intention to invest, rather than speculate.
+Case law generally recommends a 2-year holding period to demonstrate an intent to invest, rather than to speculate.
 Selling too quickly may disqualify the exchange.

 Can I exchange one plot of land for several plots?

-Yes, absolutely.
-You can consolidate several plots of land into one, or divide a large plot into several acquisitions.
-The key point is that the total value invested must be at least equal to that of the land sold.
+Yes.
+You can combine several parcels of land into one, or divide a large parcel into several separate purchases.
+The key is that the total amount invested must be at least equal to the value of the land sold.

 What happens if I can't find a plot of land within 45 days?

-The exchange fails and the gains become immediately taxable.
+The exchange fails, and the gains become immediately taxable.
 No extension is granted.
-That's why you need to start your search before you even sell.
-Always have several options in reserve.
+It’s best to start your research before you even sell and keep several options in reserve.

 Can foreign investors do a 1031 exchange?

-Yes, but they must manage the 15% FIRPTA withholding tax.
-A special request to the IRS may reduce or eliminate this withholding tax.
-The assistance of a specialized international tax advisor is highly recommended to navigate these complexities.
+Yes, but they must deal with the 15% FIRPTA withholding tax.
+A special request to the IRS may reduce or eliminate this withholding.
+The assistance of a specialized international tax professional is strongly recommended to navigate these complexities.

 How much does a 1031 exchange property cost?

 Expect to pay between $800 and $2,500 for the Qualified Intermediary, plus the usual closing costs.
 More complex structures (reverse exchange, improvement exchange) can exceed $10,000.
-However, these costs are minimal compared to deferred taxes.
+These costs are modest compared to the deferred taxes.

-The 1031 exchange represents one of the most powerful tax strategies for U.S. real estate investors.
+The 1031 land exchange is one of the most widely used tax strategies among U.S. real estate investors.
 By legally deferring capital gains tax, you retain 100% of your capital to continue investing and building your wealth.

-In Texas, this strategy becomes even more attractive thanks to the absence of state tax.
-You only have to deal with federal taxation, which greatly simplifies the process.
-In addition, the dynamic Texas real estate market offers excellent opportunities for reinvestment.
+In Texas, this strategy becomes even more attractive thanks to the absence of state taxes.
+You only have to deal with federal taxes, which simplifies the process.
+The Texas real estate market also offers a wealth of attractive reinvestment opportunities.

 Ready to optimize your real estate investment with a 1031 exchange?